kskovpen/LLPNanoAOD/README.md

 * `--dry`: for condor dry run without submission

 Make sure to update the config `run_LLPnanoAOD_config.py` with all settings needed to run on your computer.

+## Crab submission ##
+Crab submissions are also setup to store output on a tier2 site.
+See README in `LLPNanoAOD/LLPnanoAOD/test/crab` for more instructions.